-- Students wishing to declare the IHE meet with the program director or a member of the faculty advisory committee to discuss their educational goals and create a plan for completion of one of the pathways.
-This plan will be finalized in a signed contract to be filed with the Office of the Registrar; further, the goals described in the contract will also be added to the student's ePortfolio at this time.
+- Students wishing to declare the IHE meet with the program director to discuss their educational goals and create a plan for completion of one of the pathways.
+This plan will be finalized in a signed contract to be filed with the IHE Director; further, the goals described in the contract will also be added to the student’s ePortfolio at this time.
 Once filed, the contract will be reviewed periodically, and may be modified as needed.

-- In the first semester of their senior year, students pursuing the IHE submit to the program director a short essay that reflects on their progress in their chosen pathway and its relevance to their major(s), minor(s), or other programs of study through ePortfolio.
+- By the end of their senior year, students pursuing the IHE submit to the program director a short essay that reflects on their progress in their chosen pathway and its relevance to their major(s), minor(s), or other programs of study through ePortfolio.

 - Because these pathways are not intended as substitutes for a minor or major, students may not count more than two units from any department or program towards a single pathway.

 - A student may double-count a maximum of two units from any given pathway with each major, minor, or program that the student plans to complete.

 - With permission of the program director, students may substitute one of the five required units with a relevant second semester, second year (or higher) foreign language course, e.g., German 202, French 202, etc.